This Woman Had Endometriosis Since She Was a Teen, but Doctors Insisted Her Symptoms Were All in Her Head

 The pain started when 22-year-old Madelyn Morneault got her first period at 13 and became unbearable by her sophomore year of college.
 Doctors blamed depression, anxiety, and grief—until surgery showed something different.

 This article is part of Health's series, Misdiagnosed, featuring stories from real women who have had their medical symptoms dismissed or wrongly diagnosed.

-I’ve been dealing with chronic pain for as long as I can remember.
-At four years old, I developed cyclical vomiting syndrome, a disorder that causes nausea and vomiting.
+I’ve been dealing with ", a disorder that causes nausea and vomiting.
 As I got older the episodes went away.
 But when I was 13 and started my period, things began to ramp up again.

 Every month when my period came, I’d get nauseous and fatigued.
 I was slightly concerned, but I was used to dealing with those symptoms when I was younger, and I also thought I was experiencing normal period pain.

 By the time I was 16, my periods were super heavy and irregular.
 I bled pretty much three weeks out of the month.
 That’s when I started thinking, This is not okay.
 I need to get this regulated.
 My ob-gyn put me on " pills.
 It helped me stay on somewhat of a regular schedule, but that only lasted for so long.

 I went to college about three hours away from my home in Austin, Texas.
 That’s when my body really started saying, Hey, you need to pay attention to me.

 I was doing musical theater and taking dance classes, learning how to be a performer.
 I enjoyed it, but I was also frustrated and thought, Why can’t I be as flexible as those other girls?
 Why can’t I jump as high?
 I was so sore all the time and I didn’t know why.